 Mark the spots – Mark specific areas with masking tape that you know are dirty.

-Step-by-Step Guide to Cleaning Sheepskin Seat Covers
+Step-by-Step Guide to How to Clean Sheepskin Seat Covers

+Now let's jump into learning how to clean sheepskin seat covers.
+Important!
 Before cleaning your sheepskin car seat covers, always do a test spot with your cleaner in an inconspicuous area.

 Follow these steps to get your sheepskin car seat covers looking like new again: